JulianFl/CSS-Assignment/README.md

 - [Interop](https://wpt.fyi/interop-2023?stable)

 #### Possible Fallbacks
-- Traditional Media Queries: Use viewport-based media queries to adjust the layout and styles based on the overall screen size.
+- Traditional Media Queries: Check if the Browser supports Container Queries and if not, use viewport-based media queries to adjust the layout and styles based on the overall screen size.
 While this doesn't provide the same granularity as container queries, it allows you to create a responsive design that works across different screen sizes.
-- JavaScript Solution: Resize Observer: The Resize Observer API allows you to detect changes in the size of an element and adjust styles or classes accordingly.
+- JavaScript Solution: Check if the Browser supports Container Queries and if not use the Resize Observer: The Resize Observer API allows you to detect changes in the size of an element and adjust styles or classes accordingly.
 This approach can simulate the effect of container queries but requires JavaScript.
 ```js
   const container = document.querySelector('.container');
   const observer = new ResizeObserver(entries => {